Same-sex marriage in Uruguay

 Same-sex marriage has been legal in Uruguay since August 5, 2013.
-A bill for legalization was passed by the Chamber of Representatives on December 12, 2012, in a vote of 81–6.
-The Senate approved it with some minor amendments in a 23–8 vote on April 2, 2013.
-The amended bill was approved 71–21 by the Chamber of Representatives on April 10, and was signed into law by President José Mujica on May 3, 2013.
+The Chamber of Representatives passed a bill for legalization on December 12, 2012, with a vote of 81–6.
+The Senate approved the bill with minor amendments on April 2, 2013, in a vote of 23–8.
+The amended bill was subsequently passed by the Chamber of Representatives on April 10 with a vote of 71–21, and was signed into law by President José Mujica on May 3.
 It took effect on August 5.
 Polling indicates that a majority of Uruguayans support the legal recognition of same-sex marriage.
 Uruguay was the third country in South America, after Argentina and Brazil, and the fourteenth in the world to legalize same-sex marriage.

 On January 20, 2008, Uruguay became the first Latin American country to enact a national civil union law.
 Civil unions provide same-sex couples with several, but not all, of the rights and benefits of marriage.

 Civil unions

-On January 20, 2008, Uruguay became the first Latin American country to enact a national civil union law, titled Ley de Unión Concubinaria.
+A civil union bill was first proposed in Uruguay in 2000 by Representative Washington Abdala, though the bill was never brought up for debate in the General Assembly of Uruguay.
+On January 20, 2008, Uruguay became the first Latin American country to enact a national civil union law.
 The law, proposed by Senator Margarita Percovich of the Broad Front, was passed in the Chamber of Representatives on November 29, 2007, after having been passed in a similar form in the Senate in 2006.
 The amended version was passed by the Senate on December 18, and signed into law by President Tabaré Vázquez on December 27.
 It was published in the official journal on January 10, 2008, and came into effect on January 20.
 The first union was performed on April 17, 2008.
 Following the approval of the bill, both same-sex and opposite-sex couples are allowed to enter into a civil union (unión concubinaria, /es/) after having lived together for at least five years, and are entitled to most of the benefits afforded to married couples, including social security entitlements, inheritance rights and joint ownership of goods and property.

 A government-backed bill allowing same-sex couples to adopt children was discussed in Parliament in the spring of 2008, receiving the support of President Vázquez and fierce opposition from the Catholic Church.
 The bill was approved 40–13 by the Chamber of Representatives on August 27, 2009, and by the Senate on September 9 with a 17–6 vote.
 It was signed into law by Vázquez on September 18, 2009, making Uruguay the first country in South America to allow same-sex couples to jointly adopt.